ARM (film): Plot

 In the 1990s, M. V. Ajayan (Maniyan's grandson) is an electrician who is secretly in love with Chathutti Nambiar's daughter, Lakshmi.
 He is carrying the weight of his grandfather Maniyan's unfavourable image as a thief and the villagers mostly insult him for being from a thief's family.
 His first and only theft was a bunch of keys when he was young as a playful act but was returned after advice from his grandmother and mother.
 His friend K. P. Suresh stands up for him during the tough times.
 He finds himself in a difficult situation when a stranger, Sudev shows up unexpectedly on their land posing as a photographer with the intention of stealing the Chyothivilaku and sell it off to the British archives.
 Suresh, under the orders of Sudev, traps Ajayan and himself.
 Sudev reveals that the Chyothivilaku in the temple is fake and is banking on Ajayan's skill to find the real Chyothivilaku before the temple festival.
 He searches all possible places near Chyothikkavu but fails miserably.
-But Lakshmi asks him to check places where a man such as Maniyan and only Maniyan could get into.
+Lakshmi asks him to check places where a man such as Maniyan and only Maniyan could get into.
 He reaches a hillside and goes inside a cave near a waterfall, and finds cave paintings on the walls.